Global Convergence of Block Coordinate Descent in Deep Learning: Introduction

-The BCD methods currently adopted in DNN training run into two categories depending on the specific formulations of the objective functions, namely, the \textbf{two-splitting formulation} and \textbf{three-splitting formulation} (shown in \eqref{Eq:dnn-admm} and \eqref{Eq:dnn-admm1}), respectively.
-Examples of the two-splitting formulation include \citet{Carreira2014-MAC,Zhang-BCD-NIPS2017,Askari-BCD2018,Gu-BCD2018}, whilst \citet{Goldstein-ADMM-DNN2016,Lau2018} adopt the three-splitting formulation.
-Convergence studies of BCD methods appeared recently in some restricted settings.
-In \citet{Zhang-BCD-NIPS2017}, a BCD method was suggested to solve the Tikhonov regularized deep neural network training problem using a lifting trick to avoid the computational hurdle imposed by ReLU.
 Its convergence was established through the framework of \citet{Xu-Yin-BCD2013}, where the \textit{block multiconvexity}\footnote{A function $f$ with multi-block variables $(\bx_1,\ldots, \bx_p)$ is called \textit{block multiconvex} if it is convex with respect to each block variable when fixing the other blocks, and $f$ is called \textit{blockwise Lipschitz differentiable} if it is differentiable with respect to each block variable and its gradient is Lipschitz continuous while fixing the others.} and \textit{differentiability} of the unregularized part of the objective function play central roles in the analysis.
-However, for other commonly used activations such as sigmoid, the convergence analysis of \citet{Xu-Yin-BCD2013} cannot be directly applied since the \textit{multiconvexity} may be violated. \citet{Askari-BCD2018} and \citet{Gu-BCD2018} extended the lifting trick introduced by \citet{Zhang-BCD-NIPS2017} to deal with a class of strictly increasing and invertible activations, and then adapted BCD methods to solve the lifted DNN training models.
+However, for other commonly used activations such as sigmoid, the convergence analysis of \citet{Xu-Yin-BCD2013} cannot be directly applied since the \textit{block multiconvexity} may be violated. \citet{Askari-BCD2018} and \citet{Gu-BCD2018} extended the lifting trick introduced by \citet{Zhang-BCD-NIPS2017} to deal with a class of strictly increasing and invertible activations, and then adapted BCD methods to solve the lifted DNN training models.
 However, no convergence guarantee was provided in both \citet{Askari-BCD2018} and \citet{Gu-BCD2018}.
 Following the similar lifting trick as in \citet{Zhang-BCD-NIPS2017}, \citet{Lau2018} proposed a proximal BCD based on the three-splitting formulation of the regularized DNN training problem with ReLU activation.
 The global convergence was also established through the analysis framework of \citet{Xu-Yin-BCD2013}.
 However, similar convergence results for other commonly used activation functions are still lacking.